-George Orwell (born Eric Arthur Blair) was born on June 25, 1903 in Motihari, Bengal (India) during the time of the British colonial rule.
+George Orwell (born Eric Arthur Blair) was born on June 25, 1903 in Motihari, Bihar (India) during the time of the British colonial rule.
 His father, Richard Walmesley Blair, was a British official in the Indian Civil Service.
 His mother, Ida Mabel Limouzin, was of French origin.
 He had an older sister called Marjorie and a younger one called Avril.

 In 1911, after he had returned to England with his mother and sisters, Orwell went to the preparatory boarding school of St Cyprian in Eastbourne.
 He was not very happy during those years and sought refuge in books, reading among others, Kipling and H.G.
 Wells.